Los Ratones

-Los Ratones (LR) is a European professional League of Legends team based in the United Kingdom.
+Los Ratones (LR) was a European professional League of Legends team based in the United Kingdom.
 The club was founded by former player and caster Marc "Caedrel" Lamont.
-The team is known for being the first British-based organisation to win EMEA Masters, the highest tier of professional competition in the EMEA region outside of the League of Legends EMEA Championship (LEC).
+The team was known for being the first British-based organisation to win EMEA Masters, the highest tier of professional competition in the EMEA region outside of the League of Legends EMEA Championship (LEC).

-Los Ratones competes in the Northern League of Legends Championship (NLC), where they are the first team in league history to win all three splits in the same competitive year.
-For the first split in the 2026 competitive season, the team will compete in the LEC as the best performing team across all EMEA Regional Leagues alongside the 2025 EMEA Masters Summer Split champions, marking its first entry into Tier 1 competition.
+Los Ratones competed in the Northern League of Legends Championship (NLC) in 2025, where they were the first team in league history to win all three splits in the same competitive year.
+The team made its Tier 1 competition debut in the LEC during the "LEC Versus" event during the 2026 season, as they were invited by virtue of being the best performing team across all EMEA Regional Leagues.
+Los Ratones disbanded as an organisation on 12 February 2026 following their elimination from LEC Versus.

 History

 During a livestream on his Twitch channel on 1 June 2024, Caedrel first brought up the idea of competing in the Northern League of Legends Championship (NLC) alongside Tim "Nemesis" Lipovšek and Simon "Thebausffs" Hofverberg, commonly known as Baus.
 Nemesis was a former LEC player who appeared on two editions of the League of Legends World Championship, while Baus was guest caster and analyst during the 2021 LEC season.
 Months after the said stream, Caedrel announced on 15 November 2024 that he would be starting a professional team called "Los Ratones", with Nemesis and Baus joining the organisation as its midlaner and toplaner, respectively.
 They would be joined by jungler Veljko "Velja" Čamdžić, ADC Juš "Crownie" Marušič, and support Carl Martin Erik "Rekkles" Larsson, with Caedrel serving as head coach.
 Prior to joining the team, Rekkles was part of T1 Esports Academy in the League of Legends Champions Korea (LCK) Challengers League for the 2024 competitive season.